jihunhwang/jihunhwang.github.io/index.markdown

 </p>

 <p>
 I do not have a solid area of interest yet.
-As of right now, I am interested in differential geometry and its related fields.
-Please see my <a href="/research/">research page</a> for details.
+As of right now, I am interested in theoretical computer science.
 </p>
 </font>